pcarrott/pcarrott.github.io/modules/README.md

 `page_links.html`: Links now always have the same target; local files now open in a new tab as with any other link.

 `about.biography.html`: Admin avatar is not compressed maintaining image quality.
+Can now reference authors as well.

 `publication_types.toml`: Add publication type for tool papers.